Jabari Asim: Fiction

 Asim's debut novel, Only the Strong, was published May 12, 2015.
 His second novel, Yonder, was published January 11, 2022.
 The New York Times included it in its list of the 100 Notable Books of the Year.
-It was designated an Honor Book by the Black Caucus of the American Library Association.
+Yonder was designated an Honor Book by the Black Caucus of the American Library Association.

 Poetry

-Asim's poetry has been published in African American Writers: A Literary Reader, as well as in the anthologies Role Call: A Generational Anthology of Social & Political Black Literature & Art (eds Tony Medina, Samiya Bashir & Quraysh Ali Lansana) (2002), Beyond The Frontier: African-American Poetry for the 21st Century (ed.
-E. Ethelbert Miller), 2002), Herb Boyd's The Harlem Reader: A Celebration of New York's Most Famous Neighborhood from the Renaissance Years to the 21st Century (2003), From the Black Arts Movement to Furious Flower: A Collection of Contemporary African American Poetry (ed.
-Joanne V. Gabbin) (2004), Resisting Arrest: Poems to Stretch the Sky (ed.
-Tony Medina) (2015), Best American Poetry 2021 (eds.
-David Lehman & Tracy K. Smith) (2021), The Pushcart Prize XLVI: Best of the Small Presses 2022 (ed.
-Bill Henderson), (2022), This Is The Honey: An Anthology of Contemporary Black Poets (ed.
-Kwame Alexander), (2024), and Poemhood: Our Black Revival (ed.
-Amber McBride, et al.), (2024).
+Asim's poetry has been published in African American Writers: A Literary Reader, as well as in the anthologies Role Call: A Generational Anthology of Social & Political Black Literature & Art (eds Tony Medina, Samiya Bashir and Quraysh Ali Lansana, 2002), Beyond The Frontier: African-American Poetry for the 21st Century (ed.
+E. Ethelbert Miller, 2002), Herb Boyd's The Harlem Reader: A Celebration of New York's Most Famous Neighborhood from the Renaissance Years to the 21st Century (2003), From the Black Arts Movement to Furious Flower: A Collection of Contemporary African American Poetry (ed.
+Joanne V. Gabbin, 2004), Resisting Arrest: Poems to Stretch the Sky (ed.
+Tony Medina, 2015), Best American Poetry 2021 (eds.
+David Lehman and Tracy K. Smith, 2021), The Pushcart Prize XLVI: Best of the Small Presses 2022 (ed.
+Bill Henderson, 2022), This Is The Honey: An Anthology of Contemporary Black Poets (ed.
+Kwame Alexander, 2024), and Poemhood: Our Black Revival (ed.
+Amber McBride, et al., 2024).

 His first collection, Stop and Frisk, was published June 15, 2020.

 Children's books

 The Road To Freedom, Asim's first novel for young readers, was published in 2000.

-Fifty Cents and a Dream: Young Booker T. Washington (2012) was on the School Library Journal 2012 Editor's Choice List, a Kirkus Best Children's Books List Selection, the Fall 2012 Parent's Choice Silver Award Winner, and an NAACP Image Award Nominee.
+Fifty Cents and a Dream: Young Booker T. Washington (2012) was on the School Library Journal 2012 Editor's Choice List, a Kirkus Best Children's Books List Selection, the Fall 2012 Parent's Choice Silver Award Winner, and an NAACP Image Award nominee.
 It won the Carter G. Woodson Book Award in 2013.

 Preaching to the Chickens: The Story of Young John Lewis (2016) was named a New York Times Best Illustrated Children's Book of 2016.